passcod/blook/src/technical/no-time-for-chrono.md

 settings to provide localtime information and conversion.
 It is a very useful function that is used pretty much everywhere that needs to interact with local/utc time and timezones.
 Handling timezones is largely regarded as all programmers' bane; replacing this function with one that does not have the behaviour is a [potentially massive endeavour][time-293-byron].
+Over on IRLO, Tony Arcieri [provides a summary of the Rust side of this issue][irlo-bascule].

 Time has mitigated the issue by removing the calls to `localtime_r`, returning errors in 0.2 and 0.3 [unless a custom `cfg` is passed to the compiler][time-4eebedd4-unsound].
 That does mean that if you